mfeemster/keysharp/README.md

 		-In AHK, when applied to a power operation, the unary operators apply to the entire result.
 So -x\*\*y really means -(x\*\*y).
 In Keysharp, this behavior is different due to an inability to resolve bugs in the original code.
 So follow these rules instead:
 			To negate the result of a power operation, use parentheses: -(x\*\*y).
-			To negate one term of a power operation before applying, use parentheses around the term: (-x)\*\*y or -(x)\*\*y -The default name for the array of parameters in a variadic function is \"args\", instead of \"params\".
+			To negate one term of a power operation before applying, use parentheses around the term: (-x)\*\*y or -(x)\*\*y -The default name for the array of parameters in a variadic function is "args", instead of "params".
 This is due to "params" being a reserved word in C#.
 			-You cannot use the word "params" because it's a reserved word in C#.
-		-DllCall() requires the user to use a StrigBuffer object when specifying type \"ptr\" to hold a string that the function will modify, such as wsprintf.
+		-DllCall() requires the user to use a StrigBuffer object when specifying type "ptr" to hold a string that the function will modify, such as wsprintf.
 StringBuffer internally uses a StringBuilder which is how C# P/Invoke handles string pointers.
 			--Do not use str if the function will modify it.
 			--Also use "ptr" and StringBuffer for double pointer parameters such as LPTSTR\*.
 		-A leading plus sign on numeric values, such as +123 or +0x123 is not supported.
 It has no effect anyway, so just omit it.